Measuring gravitational wave spectrum from electroweak phase transition and Higgs self-couplings: Gravitational waves: cosmological and astrophysical

 We will simulate the SGWB with this benchmark point, and then investigate how well it can be reconstructed with the simulated data of the detector in the presence of astrophysical background and detector noises, which will be discussed in the next section.

-\subsection{Astrophysical Foreground and Background}
+\subsection{Astrophysical foreground and background}

-Compact binary coalescences (CBCs), both within our Galaxy and beyond, produce numerous signals with low SNRs that overlap incoherently.
-Their superposition gives rise to two main components in the frequency range of space-based GW detectors: a foreground from unresolved galactic binaries, and a background from extragalactic CBCs \cite{Boileau:2021sni}.
+CBCs, both within our Galaxy and beyond, produce numerous signals with low SNRs that overlap incoherently.
+Their superposition gives rise to two main components in the frequency range of space-based GW detectors; a foreground from unresolved galactic binaries, and a background from extragalactic CBCs \cite{Boileau:2021sni}.

-In the simplified case, the contribution from the astrophysical background can be captured by a power-law model~\cite{Boileau:2020rpg}:
+In the simplified case, the contribution from the astrophysical background can be captured by a power-law model~\cite{Boileau:2020rpg},

-where $f_{\text{ref}}=25\ \text{Hz}$ is the reference frequency, and $\varepsilon$ is the spectral index.
+where $f_{\text{ref}}=1\ \text{mHz}$ is the reference frequency, and $\varepsilon$ is the spectral index.
 For a background generated by the incoherent superposition of many binary black hole and neutron star mergers, one typically expects that $\varepsilon = \tfrac{2}{3}$.
-In our simulations, we inject such a background with an amplitude $\Omega_{\text{ast}} = 10^{-8}$, chosen within the log-uniform prior range $(10^{-10}, 10^{-7})$, consistent with the parameter space considered in Refs.~\cite{LIGOScientific:2019vic, Boileau:2022ter}.
+In our simulations, we inject such a background with an amplitude $\Omega_{\text{ast}} \simeq 3.16\times10^{-12}$, chosen within the log-uniform prior range $(10^{-14}, 10^{-10})$, consistent with the parameter space considered in Refs.~\cite{LIGOScientific:2019vic, Boileau:2022ter}.

 On the other hand, the foreground is mainly due to unresolved galactic white dwarf binaries, which dominate the low-frequency band and form a confusion signal~\cite{Barack:2004wc,Adams:2013qma,Liu:2023qap}.
 For simplicity, in this work we include only the extragalactic astrophysical background and neglect the galactic foreground.